Patrick14Trani/MOTW-Character-Creator/Characters/HolyHunters/Nova.md

 ### Notes
 -  Mission: exiled, kicked out of the [[ABI]] for reckless endangerment and poor judgement
+	- Is currently being helped by a friend from the ABI in getting let back in.
 - Has found new friends on [[Earth]] and they are [[Rain]], [[Natalie]], and [[Maxine]].
 - Has spent some time helping [[Augustine]].